ianhellstrom/rtfd/source/sql/plans.rst

   Back to business.
   If the predicate on a bitmap-indexed column contains an equality operator, the query optimizer considers the **bitmap index single value** access path to look up a single key value.
   A single bitmap is scanned for all positions containing a value of ``1``.
-  All matching values are converted into rowIDs, which in turn are used to find the corresponding rows.
+  All matching values are converted into ROWIDs, which in turn are used to find the corresponding rows.

 * A B-tree index can have an index range scan for ranges of values specified in the ``WHERE`` clause.
   Its counterpart for bitmap indexes is the **bitmap index range scan**.